 Deanna Cachoian-Schanz

-I am a feminist scholar, part-time literary translator, freelance editor, and project consultant for exhibitions, creative projects, and academic works.
+I’m an interdisciplinary scholar, translator, editor, and project consultant for exhibitions, creative projects, and academic works.

 İstanbul | Venezia | New York